Outlook to the 2012 season - doing the first repairs 2012

 Comments

-The 67 Eldorado´s Automatic Climate Control system is back in working order
+The 67 Eldorado´s Automatic Climate Control System is back in working order

 Today I managed to solve the issue with the partly non working Automatic Climate Control of my 1967 Eldorado.
 As described in the entries below, the blower would only come on in full heat modes when the car was accelerating.
 The AC of the Eldorado is very similar to the one from the DeVille btw.